SHELTON AREA QUARRIES

 *Natrolite-

 Na2Al2Si3O10 .
-2H2O - Radiating crystal groups line large pockets up to several feet long.
+2H2O - Occurs as radiating crystal groups lining large pockets up to several feet long.
 Some natrolite pockets also contain a late stage clay mineral that coats the needles.
 Some pockets are completely filled with laminated clay.

 Pyrite-

-FeS2 - mm-sized disseminated grains are found within altered basalt adjacent to amygdules.
+FeS2 - Occurs as mm-sized disseminated grains in altered basalt adjacent to amygdules.

 * photographed